Handbook home

 - Argue how examples of practice reflect a reliable model of target language instruction (both spoken and written) in ways appropriate to the classroom and student's level of proficiency

-- Reflect on how teacher's assessment of student language development informs the teaching cycle, and its impact on subsequent planning
+- Reflect on how teacher's assessment of student language development informs the teaching cycle

-- Evaluate resources used to inform teacher practice and support student learning
+- Evaluate resources used to inform plurilingual practice and support student learning

-- Evaluate and defend their own professional development from the observation of others
+- Evaluate and defend their own professional development, drawing on insights from observation, peer discussion, and relevant theory.

 Generic skills